 Finely chop the capers, shallots, garlic, and mint and place in a small bowl.
 Add the vinegar, oil, salt and pepper and a large pinch of sugar.
 Mix well and pour into a serving jug.

 For top tips on protecting you and your family when preparing raw meat and poultry, visit Food Safety in the Home.

-Pair this succulent slow-roasted pork with a glass of finest* Chianti Riserva.
+Pair this succulent slow-roasted pork with a glass of Tesco Finest Chianti Riserva.
 This deep ruby red wine is smooth, elegant and packed with the aromas of cherry and plums.